Hydropower Pushes for Greater Access to Green Finance

 Hydropower, the world's largest source of renewable electricity, could begin using environmental, social and corporate governance (ESG) measures to bolster project financing from the end of this year.

 The hydro sector has had a voluntary ESG code of practice in place for the past decade.
-But the industry's criteria may soon be used for green bond financing under a scheme being developed with the Climate Bonds Initiative, an international, investor-focused not-for-profit body.
+But the industry's criteria may soon be used for green bond financing under a scheme being developed with the Climate Bonds Initiative, an international, investor-focused nonprofit body.

 The application of the hydropower criteria to the climate bonds standard and certification scheme has been under review since 2019.
-“By the end of the year, it’s expected that hydropower will have to pass an ESG gap analysis to be eligible for climate bonds,” said Joao Costa, head of sustainability at the International Hydropower Association (IHA).
+“By the end of the year, it’s expected that hydropower will have to pass an ESG gap analysis to be eligible for climate bonds,” said João Costa, head of sustainability at the International Hydropower Association (IHA).

 The move comes amid growing investor scrutiny of environmental, social and ethical standards.